 With that said, there are tens of thousands of European stocks available to purchase online in the UK – so the choice is plentiful.

-To help you along the way, below we discuss the 10 best European stocks to buy in 2021.
+To help you along the way, below we discuss the 10 European stocks.

 Total SA is a huge oil and gas company that was first founded in 1924.
 Much like the rest of the industry, Total SA was hit heavily by the pandemic.
 The price of oil itself hit 2020 lows of sub-$20 – which was devastating for the firm.
 After all, revenues generated by oil companies like Total SA are reliant on the global price of oil.